simlal/dsa_practice_rust/README.md

-# DSA leetcode practice in rust
+# DSA practice in rust

 Contains solutions to leetcode problems in rust.